Life As a Plasterer or Stucco Mason

 - Dry Plasterer

-In 2016, there was an estimated number of 27,700 jobs in the United States for Plasterer or Stucco Mason.
+There were about 27,700 jobs for Plasterer or Stucco Mason in 2016 (in the United States).
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Plasterer or Stucco Mason by 2026.
 There will be an estimated 2,700 positions for Plasterer or Stucco Mason per year.

 The states with the most job growth for Plasterer or Stucco Mason are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Virginia, Ohio, or New Mexico.
 These states have the worst job growth for this type of profession.